juspay/hyperswitch-dotnet-sdk/README.md

 *   `ListPaymentMethodsAsync(string customerId)`: Lists saved payment methods for a customer (uses `GET /customers/{customerId}/payment_methods`).

 Refer to the method signatures within each service class and the corresponding model classes in `Hyperswitch.Sdk.Models` for detailed request and response structures.

+## Running the Sample Application (Testing the SDK Flows)

+The SDK includes a sample console application (`Hyperswitch.Sdk.Sample`) that demonstrates how to use the various SDK features and tests all implemented API flows.

+To run the sample application:

+1.  **Navigate to the Sample Project Directory:**
+    Open your terminal or command prompt and navigate to the `Hyperswitch.Sdk.Sample` directory within the main SDK folder.
+    ```bash
+    cd path/to/your/server-side-sdk/Hyperswitch.Sdk.Sample
+    ```
+    *(Replace `path/to/your/server-side-sdk/` with the actual path to where you have the SDK projects.)*

+2.  **Configure API Key (Important):**
+    *   Open the `Hyperswitch.Sdk.Sample/Program.cs` file.
+    *   Locate the following line in the `Main` method:
+        ```csharp
+        string apiKey = "API_KEY";
+        ```
+    *   **Replace `"API_KEY"` with your actual Hyperswitch secret API key for the sandbox environment.** The sample is pre-configured to use the Hyperswitch sandbox URL (`https://sandbox.hyperswitch.io`).

+3.  **Build and Run:**
+    *   Once the API key is configured, you can build and run the sample application using the .NET CLI:
+        ```bash
+        dotnet run
+        ```
+    *   Alternatively, if you prefer to build first and then run:
+        ```bash
+        dotnet build
+        dotnet run --no-build
+        ```
+    *   You can also run it directly from an IDE like Visual Studio by setting `Hyperswitch.Sdk.Sample` as the startup project and running it.

+4.  **Observe Output:**
+    *   The console will display the output of each test scenario, showing the API requests being made (implicitly) and the responses received.
+    *   This includes creating payments, confirming them, attempting refunds, listing refunds, listing customer payment methods, etc.

+5.  **Notes on Test Scenarios:**
+    *   **`requires_customer_action`:** Many payment scenarios in the sandbox environment will result in a `requires_customer_action` status.
+This is expected and simulates flows where the user needs to authenticate (e.g., 3D Secure).
+To fully test subsequent actions like capture or refund on these payments, you would typically need to complete the action by visiting the `NextAction.RedirectToUrl` provided in the console output in a browser.
+    *   **Refund Prerequisite:** Scenario 6 (Refund Payment) attempts to create a payment that should ideally become `succeeded` quickly for refund testing.
+If it remains in `requires_customer_action`, the refund test for that specific payment will be skipped.
+    *   **Customer ID for Listing Payment Methods:** Scenario 9 (List Customer Payment Methods) uses a hardcoded `customer_id`.
+If this customer does not exist in your sandbox or has no saved payment methods, this specific test will show a 404 error or an empty list, respectively.
+This is a data-dependent test.